coinspect/learn-evm-attacks/test/Bridges/Wormhole/Readme.md

 To do this, it uses a [Universal Upgradable Proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable) pattern.

-However, there is a problem if the proxy is not properly initialized.
+When the proxy is not properly initialized, there are serious security implications.
 While the upgrade procedure (`submitContractUpgrade`) is protected by a multi-sig held by its Guardians, these signatures are set by the `initialize` method.
 This procedure is normally protected by a lock, ensuring that this method can only be called once.
 However, the Wormhole proxy was left uninitialized.

 ``` solidity
     function initialize(address[] memory initialGuardians, uint16 chainId, uint16 governanceChainId, bytes32 governanceContract) initializer public {